Synax-AI/website/src/pages/posts/intelligent-document-processing.md

 - tailored to the specific needs of our customers.
 We work with each customer to understand their specific requirements and then develop a solution that meets those requirements.
 - easy to use and scalable, and they can help businesses to improve their efficiency, accuracy, and compliance.

 We do not store any user data.
-When you use Bytelab services, all your data remains private and belongs solely to you.
+When you use Synax services, all your data remains private and belongs solely to you.

-If you are looking for a way to automate the processing of documents, bytelab.ai can help.
+If you are looking for a way to automate the processing of documents, Synax.ai can help.

 ### Conclusion
 IDP is a powerful technology that can help businesses to improve their efficiency, accuracy, and compliance.
 If you are looking for a way to automate your document processing, IDP is a great option to consider.